parente/bof/README.md

 * Format the bird list on the cards
 * Highlight name field when there's a duplicate flock name error
 * Enter key should submit form
+* Continue showing last fetched list of flocks when refresh fails

 ### Questions